 Marketers today do the smart marketing.
-And marketing automation is what makes your marketing smarter.
-Today, marketing automation tool is the most important tool that most marketers have already adopted or are considering to adopt.
+And marketing automation platform is what makes your marketing smarter.
+Today, marketing automation systems are the most important things that most marketers have already adopted or are considering to adopt.

-So if you’re one of those who need a marketing automation tool and thinking how to compare different Marketing Automation vendors, then here we have a comprehensive list of things that’ll help you with it.
+So, if you’re one of those who need a marketing automation platform and thinking how to compare different Marketing Automation vendors, then here we have a comprehensive list of things that’ll help you with it.

 1. Lead Driving Capabilities

 If you have consistent, high-quality content on your website, blog or social media, then you’ll attract visitors at the right time.
-Marketing automation tool helps you to turn those visitors into leads by asking them their contact details in exchange for a valuable piece of content they need.
+A marketing automation system helps you to turn those visitors into leads by asking them their contact details in exchange for a valuable piece of content they need.

 2. Contact Data Management

 The contact data that is collected through landing pages and forms needs to be used in marketing and sales campaigns to take relevant, personalized actions.
 You need to ask the marketing automation system vendor, the questions like how much data you can collect, can it be segmented, can automated actions be taken, is it easy to use the data, and how does it integrate with your current CRM.